 Light and Fast

-You may find yourself seeking a fusion of one or many of these backpacking styles.
-By determining your style(s), you can narrow your options down by size, weight, and organizational needs.
+You might identify with one of these styles or even a combination but by defining your style and priorities, you can narrow your options down by size, weight, and organizational needs.

 Sizing and Fit

 If considering an Osprey pack, Osprey has a comprehensive fit guide for their backpacks.Once you select a size, it is essential to adjust it to your back while weighted.

 Women's Specific Features